s-angelle/simon-javascript-game/README.md

 ## Project Goals

-The goal of this project was to practice advanced DOM manipulation, showcase all Javascript skills gained, and display a thorough understanding of JavaScript logic, rules, and concepts.
+The goal of this project was to practice jQuery, advanced DOM manipulation, showcase all Javascript skills gained, and display a thorough understanding of JavaScript logic, rules, and concepts.